bio-tools/biotoolsRegistry/biohackathon.md

 EDAM and bio.tools developers will attend the whole hackathon (Mon 12 - Fri 16) and run dicussion and hacking sessions, with each day focused on a specific theme (see below).
 We hope to work with any people and projects who are interested in using or developing EDAM and bio.tools.

 ## Focus of each day
-Each hackathon day has a focus, which we'll try to stick to, and a range of tasks catering for different interests and expertise.
+Each hackathon day has a focus, which we'll try to stick to, with a range of tasks catering for different interests and expertise.
 We do not expect to complete all the tasks, and will adapt depending upon who turns up, so feel free to drop in to any session at any time:

-* **Tue Nov 13** [bio.tools](https://github.com/bio-tools/biotoolsRegistry/blob/master/biohackathon.md#biotools-development) (kick-start the community development)
+* **Tue Nov 13** [bio.tools](https://github.com/bio-tools/biotoolsRegistry/blob/master/biohackathon.md#biotools-testing) (testing & search optimisation)
-* **Wed Nov 14** [EDAM](https://github.com/bio-tools/biotoolsRegistry/blob/master/biohackathon.md#edam-development) (data formats catalogue, planning EDAM 2.0 and applications)
+* **Tue Nov 14** [bio.tools](https://github.com/bio-tools/biotoolsRegistry/blob/master/biohackathon.md#biotools-development) (kick-start the community development)
-* **Thu Nov 15** [subject tbd](https://github.com/bio-tools/biotoolsRegistry/blob/master/biohackathon.md#subject-tbd) (we'll decide the focus during the hackathon)
+* **Wed Nov 15** [EDAM](https://github.com/bio-tools/biotoolsRegistry/blob/master/biohackathon.md#edam-development) (data formats catalogue, planning EDAM 2.0 and applications)
 * **Fri Nov 16** [Planning](https://github.com/bio-tools/biotoolsRegistry/blob/master/biohackathon.md#planning) (wrapping up, next steps, collaborations)

-## Day 2 (Nov 13): bio.tools
+## Day 2 (Nov 13): bio.tools testing
 *Expected audience*: anyone with an interest in improving bio.tools

-*Expected outcome*: kick-start the community development process, verification of next release, better search performance
+*Expected outcome*: kick-start the community development process, verify the next release, better search performance

 The purpose is to test, evaluate and optimise the development deployment of bio.tools (https://dev.bio.tools/), changes in which are scheduled to be moved into production (https://bio.tools/) during Dec 3-7.
 The bio.tools core-dev will be on hand to discuss things in person.